Volcanic Cinder Cones

 Cinder cone of ancient volcano

-By the time we approach Fence Lake on SR-36 we are entering the region containing a string of some 30-volcanic cones that generally stretch from north to south through here.
+By the time we approach Fence Lake, New Mexico on SR-36 we are entering the region containing a string of some 30-volcanic cones that generally stretch from north to south through here.

 Mike & Joyce Hendrix